 Each Olympic Games is watched by billions of people all over the world.
 In this time, people of all ages, backgrounds, and abilities come together for the sole purpose - support their athletes and live the spirit of the Games.

-A so varied, but uniformly oriented group emerges, which prompted a question: What about creating a place where people can support their athletes and feel as if they were at the Games’ location with them, where Olympians can enjoy a great welcome home, where visitors can watch the exciting Olympic programme on big screens, where they can try out a wide variety of sport activities, learn more about the Olympic movement and its values; and this all at the same time, at the same place?
+A most varied, and yet uniformly oriented group emerges, which prompted a question: What about creating a place where people can support their athletes and feel as if they were at the Games’ location with them, where Olympians can enjoy a great welcome home, where visitors can watch the exciting Olympic programme on big screens, where they can try out a wide variety of sport activities, learn more about the Olympic movement and its values; and all this at the same time, at the same place?
 And what if this place was also to provide space for activation of Olympic Partners, and for promotion of physical activity and healthy lifestyle?
 This is how the idea for the first Olympic Festivals-like events was born, with the Czech Olympic Committee pioneering its first – Olympic Park Sochi-Letna – in 2014.

 Key characteristics of Olympic Festivals